 - Fights high blood pressure.

-- Improves some headaches and jaw pains because theses are frequently caused by tension.
+- Improves headaches and jaw pains because these are frequently caused by tension.

 - Treats vertigo, which could also be caused by muscle tension in the cervical area.